microsoft/semantic-kernel/java/PACKAGES.md

 : A Maven project BOM that can be used to define the versions of all semantic kernel packages.

 `semantickernel-api`
-: Main API for the semantic kernel.
-Defines the core public API for the semantic kernel.
+: Package that defines the core public API for the semantic kernel for a Maven project.

 `semantickernel-core`
 : An implementation of the semantic kernel API.
 This package contains the core implementation of the semantic kernel.
 This